thakurtanya/kontikilabsDevelopers/doc/source/Understanding-AlterNlu.rst

 Entities
 ========

 Entities describe the piece of information you would want to extract from the expressions/messages of the user.
+Entities can consist of signle or multiple words.
+For example "mobile" and "mobile cover" are 2 different entities.

 Like in the image above, the "price", "product-type" and "brand" are the 3 entities in our console that will be mapped to their respective “Reference Value“ and “Synonyms“ values.